Dear J K Rowling

 Don’t you feel that something of an insult?
 I do.

-The solution our elected administration offers is a kind of federalism that keeps close ties with England, but protects our self-determination with genuine sovereignty.
+The solution our elected administration offers keeps close ties with England, but protects our self-determination with genuine sovereignty.
 People power.
 For the life of me I cannot think why you feel that is not a good thing.
 You have power in abundance.
 You exercise it over every contract you are asked to sign, book, documentary, film, and merchandise.
 You have powerful lawyers to stop others cheating you.

 We feel manipulated, cheated ad nauseam.